Also known as Full Mouth Rejuvenation, Full Mouth Rehabilitation, or Full Mouth Restoration

 A mouth reconstruction differs from a smile makeover in that it is a necessary treatment as opposed to an elected treatment.
-A mouth reconstruction however is similar in that it does allow the ability to transform your smile into something that is healthy and esthetically pleasing.

 The need for a full mouth restoration may result from:

 - Tooth loss due to decay or mouth injury

 - Teeth that have been injured or fractured

 - Teeth that have become badly worn because of an acidic diet, acid reflux, or tooth-grinding (bruxing)